MicrosoftDocs/power-pages-docs/power-pages-docs/admin/upgrade-site.md

 |[Power Pages website host](#website-host-update)|The Power Pages website host is the Azure web application that forms the actual website.|The Power Pages website host updates automatically for all sites.<br>**Note**: A new version of Power Pages website host is backwards compatible with all supported versions of Power Pages solutions.
 However, once a solution version becomes unsupported, the solution isn't certified to run with the new version of Power Pages website host.|
 |||

-## Affect of new releases on a Power Pages solution
+## Effect of new releases on a Power Pages solution

 As part of any Power Pages release, Power Pages website hosts updates automatically to the latest versions while Power Pages solutions need to be updated by customers.
-It's important to understand the affects of each component update on your live website, so you can plan accordingly.
+It's important to understand the effects of each component update on your live website, so you can plan accordingly.

 ### Website host update